“Counselling has helped me to feel more confident.”

 Young people may not always want their parents/carers to know they are attending counselling.
 If a child asks for counselling and is capable of fully understanding what is involved, they have a right to receive counselling without the permission of a parent/carer.
 This confidentiality is important so that they can feel confident to speak freely about their concerns, however, we do encourage openness with parents/carers where this is appropriate.

-How does my child get to see the counsellor?
+How does my child get to see a counsellor?

-The counsellor at the academy is Mrs Emily Carlisle.
-Students can find out more about counselling, or get an appointment, by speaking to her directly or via email email@example.com.
-They can also be referred via their Head of Year.
+We are lucky to have two counsellors at the academy: Ms E Carlisle & Miss L Holden.
+Students can find out more about counselling, or get an appointment, by emailing email@example.com Students can also be referred via their Head of Year.

 Parents/carers can also make referrals by contacting the academy either via email firstname.lastname@example.org or by telephone on 0161 795 3005.
 It is important that counselling is voluntary and this will be discussed with your child at their first appointment.